SergeyFM/LingQWordsExport/README.md

 To test it all, I recommend running the app once with max_pages set to 2.
 After you've made sure you got the words saved, change it to 20000 or so.

+5) Use word-list from html folder to review exported data.
+6) Import data in Anki.
+First import LingQ words.apkg to create initial note and cards. <br>
+Then import a file that contains following fields: <br>
+* Word
+* Translation
+* Example
+* Audio
+* Image

 I wish y'all success with language learning!

 Sergey Svistunov